 How to Fix a Huge Dent in Your Car at Home Without Ruining the Paint Job

-Heat up your glue gun and apply a generous amount of glue to the flat end of your dowel opposite the grips.
+Using a hot glue gun, apply generous amounts of glue to the flat end of the dowel piece opposite the grips.

 Place the knobs around the dented area.
 There will be trial and error as far as where the dowels are placed.
 Each subsequent placement will be based on how the dent changes with each pull.

 Once in place, let the dowels cool.
 Don't rush this part, let them really affix to the car.
 You want the knobs to grab on to the metal.

 Once cooled, you can begin to pull.
 Again, each pull will provide insight into where to place the dowel next and what technique works best for your particular dent or ding.
 As an example, you may find better results by getting someone to help simultaneously pull off three or more knobs in a single go versus removing one at a time, covering a greater area.

 Keep repeating steps 2 through 4 until you start to see the results you're after.
 As for getting a good grab of the area, Tom found that applying the dowel pieces to a warmed-up surface and then twisting the knob on was a good method.

 And that's the gist of it.
 Once you're satisfied with your DIY dent pulling, all that remains is to clean the surface of the dried glue, which should scrape off fairly easily, leaving the car's paint still in fine shape (as long as there wasn't any paint damage to begin with, of course).